We intend to provide easy access to the information you need to be an informed consumer of an MIT education.

 The Charter of MIT is comprised of the Acts and Resolves of the General Court of the Commonwealth of Massachusetts pertaining to the Institute from its act of incorporation in 1861.
 The Charter was last updated in January 2000.
 The Institute is subject to Massachusetts’ statutory provisions governing corporations organized for charitable purposes.

-MIT has five schools—architecture and planning; engineering; humanities, arts and social sciences; management; and science.
+MIT has five schools—architecture and planning; engineering; humanities, arts and social sciences; management; and science—and the MIT Schwarzman College of Computing.
 View a full list of MIT schools and departments.

 The Institute offers a wide variety of courses to study, both at the undergraduate and graduate levels.
 The Online MIT Course Catalog details the undergraduate programs and requirements and the graduate programs and requirements.